clp-research/slurk-bots/recolage/README.md

 ### Running and playing the bot

+A Golmi-server is needed to run this bot.
+Make sure that golmi is on the `slurk` branch.

 If you have everything already set up, you can run the bot using the following command (take notice of the right env variable names):
 ```bash
 docker run \